Luis F. Torrens Sotomayor

 Luis F. Torrens Sotomayor is a Webmaster at Center for Pharmaceutical Engineering Development and Learning.
 He possess expertise in responsible, group work, leadership, bilingual, commitment and 20 more skills.
 He is proficient in English.

-Luis F. Torrens Sotomayor's Current Company Details
+Luis F. Torrens Sotomayor's current company

 Center for Pharmaceutical Engineering Development and Learning